HenrikSchumacher/CoBarS/README.md

-# CyclicSampler
+# CycleSampler

 by Jason Cantarella and Henrik Schumacher

-A program for Monte-Carlo sampling of cylic polygons with prescribed edge lengths.
+A program for Monte-Carlo sampling of cyclic polygons with prescribed edge lengths.

 # Installation